akkartik/mu/vocabulary.md

 `read-mouse-event` returns a recent change in x and y coordinate.

+`timer-counter` returns a monotonically increasing counter with some fixed frequency.
+You can periodically poll it to check for intervals passing, but can't make assumptions about how much time has passed.

-Mu doesn't currently support interrupt-based mouse events.
+Mu doesn't currently support interrupt-based events.

 #### persistent storage